 However, other certifications are more of a recommendation than a necessity for certain jobs.
 For instance, if you’re a web designer applying for a senior position at a design firm, you may consider getting your HTML Developer Certificate from the World Wide Web Consortium (WC3).
 It’s not absolutely necessary for the job, but you may prove yourself a more viable candidate with this certification under your belt.

 Other times, employers won’t care what certifications you have, and they’ll only be interested in your portfolio.
 When it comes to unnecessary, but recommended certifications, you have to weigh the time and financial costs of getting them and decide if it’s worthwhile.

 Certifications aren’t created equally

-You should also understand that certifications carry different weight.
+You should also understand that certifications carry different weights.
 Obviously, any necessary certifications will be most important.
 Other certifications should be weighed according to their value.